Do I need to submit an application to the university and another for my program?

 Do transcripts need to be sent directly from the issuing institution?

-Yes, transcripts must be sent either by mail or encrypted email directly to Graduate Admissions from the issuing institution.
+Yes, transcripts must be sent either by mail or encrypted email through a transcript service directly to Graduate Admissions from the issuing institution.
 However, if you have official, unopened transcripts that reflect all of the coursework completed at your institution, you may mail these to the Graduate Admissions Office.
 We will not accept transcripts that have been opened, photocopied, faxed or emailed.

 Can I send my unofficial/student copy of test scores for my application?